RozForCode/Deliverable1/README.md

 - 🎮 Two-player gameplay
 - 🔄 Automated card shuffling and dealing
 - ⚔️ "War" scenarios handled correctly
-- 📜 Object-Oriented Design (OOP) using Java
+- 📜 Object-Oriented Design (OOP) with high cohesion and loose coupling using Java

 ## 🛠️ How to Run
 1. Clone the repository: